v-gilbert/v-gilbert.github.io/_pages/cv.md

   * Surface code
   * Stack: Python, Atos QLM

-* Feb 2018 - July 2018: Internship Audit of an helicopter Pre-design software - Airbus Helicopters
+* Feb 2018 - July 2018: Internship Audit of a helicopter Pre-design software - Airbus Helicopters
   * Existing software architecture analysis
   * Specification of new requirements
   * Implementation and integration of the requirements
   * Stack: Java, Mantis

 * Apr 2018 - May 2018: Freelance Mission, Proposal of an ERP - Mission Food (Became Taster)
-  * Study of Mission food's requirements
+  * Study of Mission Food's requirements
   * ERP software detailed comparison

 * May 2017 - Jan 2018: Analysis and conception of new Inkscape version - Lire Aussi